ArmaghanSarvar/mda-ArmaghanSarvar/Milestone3/Data_Analysis_2.md

 Now, let’s choose two of the following tasks.

-1. Produce a new plot that reorders a factor in your original plot, using the `forcats` package (3 points).
+1. Produce a new plot that reorders a factor in the original plot, using the `forcats` package (3 points).
 Then, in a sentence or two, briefly explain why you chose this ordering (1 point here for demonstrating understanding of the reordering, and 1 point for